elXaptation/ventservo/README.md

 Motion Control is the configuration used to manipulate the stepper/servo.
 Some config parameters are obvious.
 Some need some explination:

 - **servo_state** enable | disable are the two options.
 This tells servo_control to proceed with moving the motor or not.
 Disable, turns off the stepper/server hold voltage/current, so you can manually manipulate the drive system.
 Toggleing the servo_state bascially toggles the enableofflinePos pin.
 Important to note, every time you toggle enable/disable, motor position is reset to 0 or the begining/start.
-When the configuration is changed during operation between enable to disable, then servo_control will complete the current inspiration/expiration cycle and actuial disable will occur when then motor position returns to 0.
+When the configuration is changed during operation between enable to disable, then servo_control will complete the current inspiration/expiration cycle and actual disable will occur when then motor position returns to 0.

 - **steps_per_revolution** Integer number of steps for a complete revolution of the stepper/servo.
-Default in my repo is 1600 because that's what I have the micro-stepping dip switches set to on the hybrid-stepper driver.
-Make sure this matches you hardware setting.
+Default in this repo is 1600 because that's what I have the micro-stepping dip switches set to on the hybrid-stepper driver.
+Make sure this matches your hardware setting.
 This integer is used in calculations to determine the steps to acheive the angle of motion used to create the inspiration/expiration cycle.

 - **servo_angle** The angle of motion the motor moves to create the inspiration/expiration cycle.
 It's important that you set this properly, you can break your machine if you set the angle too large and moving parts crash.
 For the Ambu-bag I developed with 50 to 55 degrees was a complete compression.